 Dr Mahesh Sangrithi at his Reproductive Biology and Stem Cells laboratory, established in 2018 for Obstetrics and Gynaecology-related research.

-Difficulties with conceiving a child affects 1 in 6 couples, and nearly half of them will have an underlying male factor.
+Difficulties with conceiving a child affects one in six couples, and nearly half of them will have an underlying male factor.
 Recently, a decline in fertility has been noticed globally and this is associated at least in part with declining sperm parameters.
 Why this is the case is still poorly understood, as male fertility can have a number of underlying factors, such as general health of the man, smoking, and genetic constitution (e.g. sex chromosomes).